Python3pkg/GenOpt/README.md

 > **ub**: List of upper bounds for each variable

 > **MutationType**: Choice of `'Random'` or `'Sum Constraint'`.
 The former uniformly randomly assigns a gene to between lb and ub.
 The latter does the same and then repairs the rest of the solution to respect a linear constraint.
+[Default: `'Random'`]

 > **MutationRate** = The rate at which genes are mutated [Default: `.01`]